DR. UGro Gashee Ingredients

 Helps in filling the missing gaps of keratin along the hair strands.
 It contributes to shinier, healthier looking hair.

-Needed for normal red blood cell function, studies have shown that pattern hair loss sufferers have lower than average iron levels
+Studies have shown that pattern hair loss sufferers have lower than average iron levels

 Has anti inflammatory properties